 Your lawn is your home’s calling card, so you always want it to look its best.
 Lawn problems left unremedied can spread quickly and leave you with brown, dry, and unattractive curb appeal.
-Learn the signs of an unhealthy lawn so you can get ahead of any issues as soon as they start.
+Learn the signs to tell if your lawn is unhealthy so you can get ahead of any issues as soon as they start.

 Healthy grass should be vibrantly colored, with a rich bluish-green hue.
 A change in color of your grass is the first sign of many lawn issues, including too much sun exposure, inadequate watering, lawn diseases, or pest infiltration.
 If you notice the sheen on your lawn giving way to brown, dead spots, identify the problem immediately.
 Action is critical before it takes over your entire lawn.